FCAA is Saskatchewan’s financial and consumer marketplace regulator.

 Operating a payday lender business in Saskatchewan is a privilege that comes with a number of responsibilities.
 As a payday lender carrying on business in Saskatchewan, you are required to comply with The Payday Loans Act, and The Payday Loans Regulations.

-The licensing kit contains direction on how to apply for a licence to carry on business as a payday lender in Saskatchewan.
+The licensing toolkit contains direction on how to apply for a licence to carry on business as a payday lender in Saskatchewan.
+Please refer to the Registration and Licensing System (RLS) information for instructions on how to complete an online application.

 Your payday lender licence is a very important part of operating your business.
 Please take sufficient time to complete your application accurately and completely, and submit it well in advance of the date you intend to start carrying on business in Saskatchewan.

-In order to have your application processed in a timely manner, please be sure that the application form is completely filled out and all requested supporting documentation is attached.
-Be sure to enclose a cheque payable to the Minister of Finance for the $3,000.00 annual fee, per licensed location.
+In order to have your application processed in a timely manner, please be sure that the online application is completely filled out and all requested supporting documentation is attached.
+Be sure to submit a cheque payable to the Minister of Finance for the $3,000.00 annual fee, per licensed location.
 Incomplete applications and applications without an accompanying payment will not be processed.

 If you have questions about completing your application, please contact us and we will assist you.